raspberrypilearning/av-e-card/en/step_2.md

 --- /collapse ---

 Now that you have the video, you need to convert it to a GIF.
-An easy way to do this is to use [https://ezgif.com/video-to-gif](https://ezgif.com/video-to-gif){:target="_blank"}.
+An easy way to do this is to use [the converter at ezgif.com](https://ezgif.com/video-to-gif){:target="_blank"}.

 --- task ---

-First, upload your video: click the **Browse...** button, followed by the **Upload** button.
+First, upload your video: click the **Browse...** button, click on your file, then click the **Upload** button.

 ![image showing ezgif.com upload interface](images/ezgif-upload.png)